Pursuing Justice For The Injured And Disabled Since 1992

 If employees are able to return to work but can only perform jobs that pay less than what was being earned previously, the workers’ compensation program will also pay some benefits to accommodate for the reduced income.

-How Should Employees Get Help?
+How Should Georgia Employees Get Help?

 No matter the nature of an incident, when an on-the-job accident or illness arises, talking to an attorney can help.
 Ensuring that all documentation is adequately provided is one way to help prevent workers’ compensation claim denials.